reshamas/fastai_deeplearn_part1/lessons/lesson_1b_deeplearn.md

 It does cool things, but not the kind of things uncool people need access to.

 #### Theano
-Around much longer
+* has been around much longer
-Easier to use
+* easier to use
-Does NOT use multi-GPUs, but does everything else well
+* eoes NOT use multi-GPUs, but does everything else well

 #### Keras
 If you build something in Keras, and you get to a point where it’s working great, want an extra 5%, it’s a simple configuration change to change backend to TensorFlow